yulijasso/cityassist/FEATURES.md

 - URL-based tenant isolation: `/dashboard/{org-slug}/...`
 - All data (conversations, departments, settings) is scoped per organization using localStorage keys

+## Login & Account Structure

+### Admin-Controlled Account Creation
+- Only admins can create accounts — there is no public self-registration
+- Admins create and manage all user accounts within their organization

+### Invite-Based User Onboarding
+- Admins invite users to the application via email invitations
+- Invited users receive an email with a link to join the organization
+- Upon accepting the invite, users are automatically onboarded into the correct organization workspace
+- Users cannot access the platform unless they have been explicitly invited by an admin

 ### Role-Based Access Control
 - **Admin**: Full access — can invite members, manage organization settings, delete accounts, and see all security options
 - **Member**: Dashboard access — can view and manage conversations, knowledge base, and departments, but cannot delete accounts